tanisshqbhardwwaj/DocuForge/README.md

 - **External images**: `html2canvas` can choke on high-res images from external URLs, especially if CORS is an issue.
 Images may render slowly or not at all.
 - **Long tables**: Multi-page tables sometimes need a nudge with `page-break-inside: avoid` in CSS to render cleanly across pages.
 Works fine for most typical invoices.
-- **Render Free Tier**: Since the project is deployed on the free version of Render, there may be a delay (spin-up time) when first visiting the site.
-Additionally, data might occasionally be lost due to the ephemeral nature of the free tier storage model.
+- **Render Free Tier**: The backend API is hosted on Render's free tier, so the first request after a period of inactivity may take a few seconds while the service cold-starts.
+The frontend is on Vercel and loads instantly.

 ---